rsonger/software-engineering-lab/_posts/2023-05-17-geometric_transformations.md

 # Translation

-Translations are simply changing the coordinate positions of a vector by constant values.
-Let's use the constants $m$ and $n$ to show this as a change in the vector components:
+Translations are simply changing the coordinate positions of a vertex by constant values.
+Let's use the constants $m$ and $n$ to show this as a change in the components:
 $$F\left(\begin{bmatrix}
     x \\
     y